neerapatadia/BMEG591E_Assignment1/BMEG_591E_Assignment1.md

 #?# What can you say about the data quality? - 2 pt
 """
-When examining the per base sequence quality plot for SRA66 subset 2,
+When examining the per base sequence quality plot for SRA66 subset 2, the quality scores are quite high (all in the green zone of the quality graph).
+We can also see that the quality drops off at the end of the sequence, especially in the 150-151 basepair region.
+This is not unexpected as at all the clusters formed by illumina reads do not grow at the same rate, therefore the terminal ends of the read will be more error prone.
 """

 # ---